MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 Figure A. _Consonant phonemes._

-Syllables in the language are maximally CCVC.
+Syllables in the language are maximally CVC.
 Word stress is generally on the last syllable of a word, though there is a set of inflectional suffixes that do not shift the stress of the word, which stays on the penultimate syllable.

 There is limited sibilant harmony present throughout the language.
 If multiple sibilants occur root-internally, they have the same place of articulation (either all dental /s/ or all postalveolar /ʃ/, /tʃ/, or /dʒ/), and /s/ in prefixes assimilates to /ʃ/ before a root containing any postalveolars.